romshark/templier/README.md

 executable is launched with `app.flags` CLI parameters and the working directory set to `app.dir-work`.
 When necessary, the application server process is shut down gracefully, rebuilt, linted and restarted.

+Templiér ignores changes made to `.templ`, `_templ.go` and `_templ.txt` files and lets `templ generate --watch` do its debug mode magic allowing for lightning fast reloads when a templ template changed with no need to rebuild the server.

 Templiér hosts your application under the URL specified by `templier-host` and proxies all requests to the application server process that it launched injecting Templiér